marekbehnke1/CS50-Final-Project/readme.md

                 [x] clear the search box once item has been clicked [x] add to favourite / remove from favourite [] up/down arrows not vertically aligning
-            [] info from tiingo on the bottom right panel
+            [x] info from tiingo on the bottom right panel [] add favourite button for when stocks are searched [] favourite button turn to a - if stock is already in favs list

      [] Portfolio Page
         [] stocks interested in?